BGuerrero825/Cyber-Notes/Offensive Security/Egghunters.md

 	- Even though we tested bad chars earlier, input can be checked and managed differently in the program depending on which section of memory you are writing to, in this case the HTTP method is checked differently

 ### Using Conditional Jump
-Since the traditional short jump doesn't work, lets try a conditional jump instruction.
+Since the traditional short jump doesn't work, we use a conditional jump instruction.
 For this specific case, we'll use JE (also called JZ) which checks the ZF flag.
 The ZF flag is the "zero flag" and will be set to 1 on a TEST instruction (and others) if the arithmetic being checked equals 0
 - In reverse order, we need to jump if ZF is 1, test arithmetic to ensure ZF is 1, set a register to control our test.
 An instruction flow that matches this would be"
 	- `xor ecx, ecx` : zero's out ECX (we could use any register)
 	- `test ecx, ecx` : sets the ZF to 1